JuliaLang/PackageCompiler.jl/docs/src/apps.md

 standard library without it being reflected in the Project file.
 For example, it is possible to call `rand()` from a package without depending on Random, even though that is where the method is defined.
 If Random was excluded from the sysimage that call would then error.
-The aame thing is true for e.g. matrix multiplication, `rand(3,3) * rand(3,3)` requires both the standard libraries `LinearAlgebra` and `Random` This is because these standard libraries do "type-piracy" so just loading those packages can cause code to change behavior.
+The same thing is true for e.g. matrix multiplication, `rand(3,3) * rand(3,3)` requires both the standard libraries `LinearAlgebra` and `Random` This is because these standard libraries do "type-piracy" so just loading those packages can cause code to change behavior.